whitelka/slate/source/index.md

 }
 ```

-> GET /api/v1/candidate/offer result lloks like this:
+> GET /api/v1/candidate/offer result looks like this:

 ```json
 {